benjaminion/upgrading-ethereum-book/src/book.md

 #### Biasability analyses

 This section is fully optional.
-I got a bit carried away with the maths and it's fine to skip to the [next section](#verifiable-delay-functions).
+I got a bit carried away with the maths; it's fine to skip to the [next section](#verifiable-delay-functions).

 To make discussion of RANDAO biasability more concrete I shall try to quantify what it means in practice with a couple of examples.
 In each case the entity "cheating" or "attacking" has control over a proportion of the stake $r$, either directly or through some sort of collusion, and we will assume that the remaining validators are all acting independently and correctly.
 We will also assume, of course, that individual `randao_reveal`s are uniformly random.